-For the MOM to OMM connections the TLS version is always 1.2 or 1.3.
+For the MOM to OMM connections as well as for connections between OMM and EM the TLS version is always 1.2 or 1.3.
 It cannot be switched to a lower TLS version.

 Table 1 gives an overview of the Ciphers Suites that are used as default values in the individual security levels.
 Table 2 shows the corresponding default cipher strings in OpenSSL notation.
 The lists are ordered preference lists in which the most preferred cipher suite is at the top.